Skip to main content

 We serve the community by providing the programs, tools, and resources needed to advance expertise in English language teaching.

 In principle and in practice, TESOL values and seeks diverse and inclusive participation within the field of English language teaching and is committed to upholding antiracist and antidiscrimination policies and practices within the association while requiring the same level of commitment from its global partners and sponsors.
-TESOL promotes equitable representation, engagement, and access to professional opportunities for all and proactively works to eliminate any kind of discrimination and social injustice based on individual differences, including language background, race, ethnicity, gender identity, religion and belief, age, sexual orientation, national origin, disability, culture, appearance, and geographic location.
+TESOL promotes equitable representation, engagement, and access to professional opportunities for all and proactively works to eliminate any kind of discrimination and social injustice based on individual differences, including age, appearance, culture, disability, ethnicity, gender, gender identity, geographic location, language background, national origin, race, religion and belief, and sexual orientation.
 TESOL is committed to being a welcoming organization.
 This commitment is reflected in our leadership, membership, sponsors, global partners, resources, and staff and by ensuring an inclusive environment at all levels.

 Our Values